-- Recommended tire size - Recommended tire inflation pressure - Vehicle capacity weight (VCW-the maximum occupant and cargo weight a vehicle is designed to carry) - Front and rear gross axle weight ratings (GAWR
+- · Recommended tire size - Recommended tire inflation pressure - Vehicle capacity weight (VCW-the maximum occupant and cargo weight a vehicle is designed to carry) - Front and rear gross axle weight ratings (GAWR- the maximum weight the axle systems are designed to carry).

-Both placards and certification labels are permanently attached to the trailer near the left front.
+Both placards and certification labels are permanently attached to the trailer near the left front

 2.4.3.
-Understanding Tire Pressure and Load Limits
+UNDERSTANDING TIRE PRESSURE AND LOAD LIMITS

 Tire inflation pressure is the level of air in the tire that provides it with load-carrying capacity and affects the overall performance of the vehicle.
 The tire inflation pressure is a number that indicates the amount of air pressure-measured in pounds per square inch (psi)-a tire requires to be properly inflated.
 (You will also find this number on the vehicle information placard expressed in kilopascals (kPa), which is the metric measure used internationally.)

 Manufacturers of passenger vehicles and light trucks determine this number based on the vehicle's design load limit, that is, the greatest amount of weight a vehicle can safely carry and the vehicle's tire size.
 The proper tire pressure for your vehicle is referred to as the "recommended cold inflation pressure."
 (As you will read below, it is difficult to obtain the recommended tire pressure if your tires are not cold.)